Southern Foods to Savor in Greater Franklin, TN Area

 $ Elevated Southern cuisine dubbed “urban country,” Mack and Kate's offers delicate dishes made with the love of the South.

-$$$ The Red Pony’s chef/owner Jason McConnell fosters a relaxed but upscale atmosphere where you can chat easily over a glass of wine or peer through a wall of glass into the kitchen as top chefs cook over an oak grill.
+$$$ The Red Pony’s chef/owner Jason McConnell fosters a relaxed but upscale atmosphere, where you can chat easily over a glass of wine or peer through a wall of glass into the kitchen as top chefs prepare dishes.

-$$$ Cork & Cow serves entrees and sides with traditional Southern flair turned up a few notches.
+$$$ Cork & Cow serves an elevated menu of entrees and sides with traditional Southern flair.

 $$ Homestead Manor in Thompson's Station is an event-focused, farm-to-table dining destination under development by Puckett's owner Andy Marshall.

 $ Martin's Bar-B-Que Joint is a classic joint that's easy on your wallet without sacrificing deliciousness.
 You’ll bite into succulent burgers, brisket, catfish, stews and killer barbecue.

 $ Todd Masters (the barbecue sauce guy) instituted Jack of Hearts Bar-B-Que after devising his prized recipe one night in his kitchen.
 Legendary sauces for sale on location.

 $ Texas-sized pork, brisket, ribs and chicken make mouths water at Judge Bean's Bar-B-Que in Brentwood.